Tolman Award

 • an up-to-date curriculum vitae or resume of the candidate

-• letters of support from colleagues in the profession describing the candidate’s major achievements
+• no more than 5 letters of support from colleagues in the profession describing the candidate’s major achievements

-• if the candidate is being considered for outstanding teaching, letters of support from former students should be included.
+• if the candidate is being considered for outstanding teaching, no more than 5 letters of support from former students should be included.

 Nomination Packages should be electronically transmitted to the Chair of the Tolman Committee at office-at-scalacs-dot-org (preferred method).
-We are also deleting the requirement for copies of publications.
-Rather, a list of representative publications would suffice.
+Rather than copies of publications, a list of representative publications would suffice.
 The deadline for receipt of nominations is November 15 each year.
 Please submit nominations and supporting documents to:

 Chairperson of the Tolman Award Committee